OPS-E2E-PPE/biztalk-docs.zh-CN/biztalk/adapters-and-accelerators/adapter-siebel/configure-a-wcf-client-for-a-siebel-system.md

 ---
-title: "配置 Siebel 系统的 WCF 客户端 |Microsoft 文档" ms.custom: ms.date: 06/08/2017 ms.prod: biztalk-server
+title: 配置 Siebel 系统的 WCF 客户端 |Microsoft 文档 ms.custom: '' ms.date: 06/08/2017
+ms.prod: biztalk-server
-ms.reviewer:
+ms.reviewer: ''
-ms.suite:
+ms.suite: ''
-ms.tgt_pltfrm:
+ms.tgt_pltfrm: ''
 ms.topic: article
 helpviewer_keywords:
 - how to, create a WCF client by specifying binding and endpoint address in a configuration file
 - how to, create a WCF client by specifying binding and endpoint address in code
-- WCF service model, configuring a WCF client for a Siebel system ms.assetid: 6b4c5b06-d5ff-4dbf-8dc2-89c547a59864 caps.latest.revision: "5"
+- WCF service model, configuring a WCF client for a Siebel system ms.assetid: 6b4c5b06-d5ff-4dbf-8dc2-89c547a59864 caps.latest.revision: 5
 author: MandiOhlinger
 ms.author: mandia
 manager: anneta